ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 ## Configuring Nets eID Broker as OpenID Provider (OP)

-This guide describes how to connect a FoxIDs up-party to the Nets eID Broker in the production environment.
+This guide describes how to connect a Foxids up-party to the Nets eID Broker in the production environment.

 You are granted access to the [Nets eID Broker admin portal](https://netseidbroker.dk/admin) by Nets.
 The Nets eID Broker [documentation](https://broker.signaturgruppen.dk/en/technical-documentation).